 Higgins – Male Northern Saw-whet Owl

-Mr. Higgins as he prefers to be called, is a delightfully charming tiny owl that came to Christine’s Critters with a damaged wing.
+Mr. Higgins is a delightfully charming tiny owl that came to Christine’s Critters with a damaged wing.

-The cat brought him into the house, deposited him under the kid’s bed, and Mr. Higgins was playing dead.
+The cat brought him into the house, placing him under the kid’s bed, and Mr. Higgins was playing dead.

 Not a Stuffed Animal

-The kids found him when they were cleaning their room and thought he was a stuffed animal.
+The kids find him cleaning their room and thought he was a new stuffed animal.